aces/Loris/modules/candidate_profile/README.md

 ## Purpose

-The `candidate_profile` module provides is intended to provide a dashboard in which a user can see an overview of all data related to a specific candidate in LORIS across all installed and active modules.
+The `candidate_profile` module is intended to provide a dashboard in which a user can see an overview of all data related to a specific candidate in LORIS across all installed and active modules.